sunpy/sunpy/doc/source/guide/installation/index.rst

 Installation
 ============

-Below are instructions for installation SunPy and its prerequisites on different platforms.
+Below are instructions for installing SunPy and its prerequisites on different platforms.

 Installing Scientific Python